Friskies Adult Beef, Turkey, Chicken and Fish Shreds Wet Cat Food Variety Pack, 5.5 oz. Can, Pack of 40

 In prehistoric times, humankind hunted aurochs and later domesticated them.
 Since that time, numerous breeds of cattle have been bred specifically for the quality or quantity of their meat.
 Today, beef is the third most widely consumed meat in the world, after pork and poultry.
 As of 2018, the United States, Brazil, and China were the largest producers of beef.

-Some religions and cultures prohibit beef consumption, especially Indic religions like Hinduism.
-Buddhists and Sikhs are also against animal slaughtering, but they do not have a wrongful eating doctrine.
+Some religions and cultures prohibit beef consumption, especially Indian religions like Hinduism.
+Buddhists are also against animal slaughtering, but they do not have a wrongful eating doctrine.

-The cat (Felis catus), also referred to as domestic cat or house cat, is a small domesticated carnivorous mammal.
+The cat (Felis catus), also referred to as the domestic cat, is a small domesticated carnivorous mammal.
 It is the only domesticated species of the family Felidae.
 Advances in archaeology and genetics have shown that the domestication of the cat occurred in the Near East around 7500 BC.
-It is commonly kept as a house pet and farm cat, but also ranges freely as a feral cat avoiding human contact.
-Valued by humans for companionship and its ability to kill vermin, the cat's retractable claws are adapted to killing small prey like mice and rats.
+It is commonly kept as a pet and farm cat, but also ranges freely as a feral cat avoiding human contact.
+Valued by humans for companionship and its ability to kill vermin, the cat's retractable claws are adapted to killing small prey such as mice and rats.
 It has a strong, flexible body, quick reflexes, and sharp teeth, and its night vision and sense of smell are well developed.
 It is a social species, but a solitary hunter and a crepuscular predator.
-Cat communication includes vocalizations like meowing, purring, trilling, hissing, growling, and grunting as well as cat body language.
+Cat communication includes vocalizations—including meowing, purring, trilling, hissing, growling, and grunting—as well as body language.
 It can hear sounds too faint or too high in frequency for human ears, such as those made by small mammals.
 It secretes and perceives pheromones.

 Female domestic cats can have kittens from spring to late autumn in temperate zones and throughout the year in equatorial regions, with litter sizes often ranging from two to five kittens.
 Domestic cats are bred and shown at events as registered pedigreed cats, a hobby known as cat fancy.
 Animal population control of cats may be achieved by spaying and neutering, but their proliferation and the abandonment of pets has resulted in large numbers of feral cats worldwide, contributing to the extinction of bird, mammal, and reptile species.